Understanding the Last Fifty Years of Global Development

 Nonetheless, some of the world’s leading institutions, such as the United Nations, have taken up the task of defining development.
 The UN Development Program (UNDP), one of the largest “programs” within the United Nations, works with countries to reduce poverty and inequality.
 (Entities in the UN system are classified as funds, programs, specialized agencies, and others.)
 Here’s how the UNDP defines and measures development:

 Just as extreme inequality can exist between regions, extreme inequality can also exist between countries in the same region.
-Twenty-three of the world’s twenty-five poorest countries are in sub-Saharan Africa.
+Twenty of the world’s twenty-five poorest countries are in sub-Saharan Africa.
 But some countries in the southern part of the region, such as South Africa, Botswana, and Namibia, have a higher gross domestic product (GDP) per capita than countries in the northern part, near the Sahara.

 So why do some countries develop faster or more equally than others?